-

 Your Label

-The 54th Kenduskeag Stream Canoe Race is reactivated, this time with a pared down number of paddlers, special guidelines and only seven race classes.
-Six Mile Falls is closed off to spectators.
-But you can't keep a good race down: Lew Gilman and Sonny Coburn's dream of a springtime canoe race on the Kenduskeag endures.
+The 54th Kenduskeag Stream Canoe Race was reactivated, this time with a pared down number of paddlers, special guidelines and only seven race classes.
+Six Mile Falls was closed off to spectators.
+You can't keep a good race down: Lew Gilman and Sonny Coburn's dream of a springtime canoe race on the Kenduskeag endures. -

 Timeline created and compiled by Michael Alden.
 This is a work in progress.
 First and foremost I would like to thank Jim Smith and Fern Stearns for compiling so many Kenduskeag stories - stories which would be lost to future generations were it not for them.
 This website is largely informed by their work and would be much poorer without it.
 I would also like to thank Bangor Daily News and the race organizers of Bangor Parks & Recreation.